If you or someone you know needs help

 Besides its primary function as a helpline, Call2Talk also provides the following:

-Call2Talk offers best practice awareness trainings for community members and agencies including: Question, Persuade, Refer (QPR) Training, Mental Health First Aid, safeTalk and Applied Suicide Intervention Skills Training (ASIST).
+Community Education – informational presentations and best practice awareness trainings for community members including Question, Persuade, Refer (QPR) Training, Mental Health First Aid, SafeTalk, Applied Suicide Intervention Skills Training

 BUY A HOPE BRACELET